 How is a Social Marketing Strategy Different

 A social media marketing strategy documents how a business uses social platforms to achieve specific marketing goals.
-Social media marketing strategies prioritize speed, feedback, and real-time action, unlike traditional marketing that pushes messages without immediate response.
-Social media operates quickly, publicly, and enables audience interaction.
+These strategies prioritize speed, feedback, and real-time action, while social media operates quickly, publicly, and enables audience interaction.

 • Real-time content